clap-rs/clap/README.md

 `getopts` is a very basic, fairly minimalist argument parsing library.
 This isn't a bad thing, sometimes you don't need tons of features, you just want to parse some simple arguments, and have some help text generated for you based on valid arguments you specify.
 When using `getopts` you must manually implement most of the common features (such as checking to display help messages, usage strings, etc.).
 If you want a highly custom argument parser, and don't mind writing most the argument parser yourself, `getopts` is an excellent base.

 Due to it's lack of features, `getopts` also doesn't allocate much, or at all.
 This gives it somewhat of a performance boost.
-Although, as you start implementing those features you need manually, that boost quickly dissapears.
+Although, as you start implementing those features you need manually, that boost quickly disappears.

 Personally, I find many, many people that use `getopts` are manually implementing features that `clap` has by default.
 Using `clap` simplifies your codebase allowing you to focus on your application, and not argument parsing.

 Reasons to use `getopts` instead of `clap`

- * You need a few allocations as possible, don't plan on implmenting any additional features
+ * You need a few allocations as possible, don't plan on implementing any additional features
  * You want a highly custom argument parser, but want to use an established parser as a base

 #### How does `clap` compare to [docopt.rs](https://github.com/docopt/docopt.rs)?

-I first want to say I'm a big a fan of BurntSuhsi's work, the creator of `Docopt.rs`.
+I first want to say I'm a big a fan of BurntSushi's work, the creator of `Docopt.rs`.
 I aspire to produce the quality of libraries that this man does!
 When it comes to comparing these two libraries they are very different. `docopt` tasks you with writing a help message, and then it parsers that message for you to determine all valid arguments and their use.
 Some people LOVE this, others not so much.
 If you're willing to write a detailed help message, it's nice that you can stick that in your program and have `docopt` do the rest.
 On the downside, it's somewhat less flexible than other options out there, and requires the help message change if you need to make changes.

 `docopt` is also excellent at translating arguments into Rust types automatically.
 There is even a syntax extension which will do all this for you, if you're willing to use a nightly compiler (use of a stable compiler requires you to manually translate from arguments to Rust types).
 To use BurntSushi's words, `docopt` is also somewhat of a black box.
-You get what you get, and it's hard to tweak implmementation or customise your experience for your use case.
+You get what you get, and it's hard to tweak implementation or customise your experience for your use case.

 Because `docopt` is doing a ton of work to parse your help messages and determine what you were trying to communicate as valid arguments, it's also one of the more heavy weight parsers performance-wise.
 For most applications this isn't a concern, but it's something to keep in mind.